 With regards to the SPA, there is potential for sites (in application and licenced) to pose a significant impact on the conservation status of the waterbirds and their foraging and roosting sites within the Harbour (Niras, 2018 & 2019).
-A summary of potential impacts (results from the AA Report (Niras, 2018 & 2019)) and conclusions based on the site application along are outlined in Table 12.
+A summary of potential impacts (results from the AA Report (Niras, 2018 & 2019)) and conclusions based on the site applications are outlined in Table 12.

-Access to the proposed site is proposed by boat from an undisclosed location, as the access route will be utilised 2-3 hours either side of low tide (i.e. outside of the high tide period) it is considered that access to the proposed site will be non-disturbing to high tide roost sites.
-Access
+Access to the proposed site is proposed by boat from Tullig Quay and by foot from the adjacent land, the proposed site is in proximity to a major high tide roost sites (<600m), as the access route will be utilised 2-3 hours either side of low tide (i.e. outside of the high tide period) it is considered that access to the proposed site will be non-disturbing to high tide roost sites.
+Access proposed by boat limits the potential for compaction and trampling of the sedimentary habitats (and therefore limits the potential for displacement of prey species utilised by waterbird species) across the Harbour to the extent of the proposed site itself, which will be temporary in nature (i.e. limited to the temporal extent of the license).